master-of-zen/Av1an/site/src/Cli/encoding.md

 		specifying this option will disable the encoder's internal grain synthesis.

 -c, --concat <CONCAT>
-		Determines method used for concatenating encoded chunks and audio into output file
+		Determines method used for concatenating encoded tasks and audio into output file

 		ffmpeg - Uses ffmpeg for concatenation.
 Unfortunately, ffmpeg sometimes produces files with partially broken audio seeking, so mkvmerge should generally be preferred if